kaksv/yoSave/README.md

 # miSAFE

-miSAFE is an innovative community savings app that empowers small business owners and individuals to pool their funds together, enabling them to achieve their financial goals more effectively.

 ## PROBLEM
-Starting a business or reaching other financial goals can be a daunting challenge, especially when it comes to raising the necessary capital. miSAFE is an innovative community savings app that provides a solution to this problem.
+Starting a business or reaching other financial goals can be a daunting challenge, especially when it comes to raising the necessary capital. miSAFE is an innovative  savings app that provides a solution to this problem.

 miSAFE allows users to save small amounts of money securely towards their individual or shared goals.
 The app's key features include: